Arj05/BookReviewNetwork/README.md

-3. **Visualize the Graph**: Use the following function to visualize or save the graph in your Jupyter Notebook: visualize_graph(G, book_title, save_as='reviewers_graph.png') Visualization Example
+3. **Visualize the Graph**: Use the following function to visualize or save the graph in your Jupyter Notebook: visualize_graph(G, book_title, save_as='reviewers_graph.png')
-Once the scraper and graph construction are complete, the graph will be displayed in the notebook.
-After running the script, the resulting graph will look something like this:
-Each node represents a reviewer, and edges represent connections between reviewers who commented on the same book.
-The visual layout helps identify clusters of interactions and key contributors to the reviewer community.

 ##Technologies Used
-Python: Core programming language used for scraping and graph building.
+-Python: Core programming language used for scraping and graph building.
-Selenium: For web scraping Goodreads pages.
+-Selenium: For web scraping Goodreads pages.
-BeautifulSoup4: To parse HTML and extract relevant data (reviewers).
+-BeautifulSoup4: To parse HTML and extract relevant data (reviewers).
-NetworkX: For building and manipulating the graph of reviewers.
+-NetworkX: For building and manipulating the graph of reviewers.
-Matplotlib: For visualizing the reviewer network graph.
+-Matplotlib: For visualizing the reviewer network graph.